System Design Space

 Practice task from chapter 16

-Authorization for media products: policy model, enforcement, audit, and reliability.
+Authorization for media products with a focus on policy modeling, enforcement points, audit, and reliability.

 Читать обзор